h15200/notes/go.md

 ## gotcha's

+- stylistically usually better for slices/maps/structs that don't need pointers (if not using mutex or waitgroup etc..) to pass by value, then mutate as necessary and return the input.

+  - pointers should be used when it's absolutely necessary only (or above 64 bytes)
+  - whatever you pick (copy vs pointer), stick to the same type so there's no broken link (example API chains)

+- for most use cases for reference types, just pass in value until you need the pointer

+- as an exception, a map of structs are almost always map of pointers to structs because of limitation of structs as values.

 - for range looping over strings == runes (int32)
 - for range with index over strings == bytes (uint8)